-Like its Greek equivalent, the Hebrew verb yalad ("she bore") indicates a relationship broader than simply that of mother-child.
-Ussher's first assumption, therefore, that the genealogical lists omit no names simply cannot stand.
 Ussher's second assumption in setting up his OT chronological system was that the periods of time indicated in the genealogies (e.g., "Terah lived 70 years and begat Abram ...
 Abram lived 100 years and begat Isaac...") are consecutive.
-In the Genesis 5 genealogy, e.g, Ussher concludes that by adding the ages of the patriarchs Adam through Noah at the birth of their firstborn, we will have arrived at the total number of years that elapsed from the creation of Adam to the Flood.
-For Ussher that number is 1656.
+In the Genesis 5 genealogy, e.g., Ussher assumed that the ages of the patriarchs at